-The Disabilities Officer, Mery Fajardo, is the first point of contact within the Department for students with disabilities.
-She is responsible for arranging reasonable adjustments (including extra time for exams, special exam sessions, notetaking and mentoring services) and ensuring that infrastructure needs (eg. cameras, sound systems) are met within the Department.
-You should speak to her if you need to record lectures.
-She works closely with the Senior Tutor, the College Disability Service and teaching staff.
+The Disabilities Officer, Dr Thomas Lancaster, is the first point of contact within the Department for students with disabilities or special needs.
+He is responsible for securing agreement for extra time in exams, arranging special exam sessions, providing notetaking and mentoring services, and ensuring that infrastructure needs (eg. cameras, sound systems) are met within the Department.
+You should speak to him if you need to record lectures.
+He works closely with the Senior Tutor, the Disability Advisory Service and teaching staff.
 Read more information on disabilities and exams.
-The Competency Standards for all BSc & MSci Physics Degree Programmes will help guide you if you require additional information on access issues in Physics.

 All cases are dealt with in confidence.
 However, it is often necessary to inform Personal Tutors and sometimes other relevant people.
 We will normally specify who this would be.
 Please make it clear if there is anyone whom you would not wish to be informed or involved.

 In addition to support within the Department, it is possible to consult other advisors elsewhere in the College.
-These include the Faculty Senior Tutor, the College Student Counsellors and your Hall Warden.
+These include Faculty Senior Tutors, the College Student Counsellors and your Hall Warden.
 Full information is available on the College's welfare and advice webpage.